jmdaweb/enhancedAria/readme.md

 ## Contact info

 This addon has been developed by Jose Manuel Delicado.
 If you want to contact me, send an e-mail to jmdaweb@hotmail.com, or open an issue on GitHub at https://github.com/jmdaweb/enhancedAria

+## Changelog

+### Version 1.1

+* Fixed issues which prevented opening the addon settings dialog when reverting to NVDA saved configuration